Khalidmamdou7/lughati-compiler/README.md

 make run_test TEST_NAME=<test_name>
 ```

-For example, to run the parser on the test file `test1.txt`, you can run the following command:
+For example, to run the parser on the test in the file `tests/test1/input.txt`, you can run the following command:

 ```bash
 make run_test TEST_NAME=test1